Use soap, not guns, and fight virus 'bare hands', Pakistan video says

 So, two weeks ago, the government reached out to media and communication specialists asking them to help.

-“The Khyber-Pakhtunkhwa government realises that this war will only be won if we win the public awareness war,” the province’s health minister, Taimur Khan Jhagra, told Reuters.
+“The Khyber-Pakhtunkhwa government realizes that this war will only be won if we win the public awareness war,” the province’s health minister, Taimur Khan Jhagra, told Reuters.

 Zeeshan Parwez, a Pakistani-Canadian who owns a video production house in Peshawar, the provincial capital, said the idea was to make the video relate to people sometimes overlooked in government campaigns.